If you or your children “wander off task” and are disorganized, this could be helpful.

 The good news is that you can get started today.
 There are 3 simple steps you can take to propel your children’s performance in school, advance your spot in the company, or explode your budding business by fine-tuning your focus.

-Believe it.
 Since the early 1990’s, neuroscientists have been producing study after study further defining the benefits of regular aerobic and complex forms of exercise on the brain, specifically when it comes to areas of the brain which are intertwined with our attention systems.
 We know there are certain regions of the brain associated with specific functions like movement, reading, or vision.
 However, what makes holding our attention (and treating those who seem to struggle with it) such a tedious task, is that the attention systems are spread out throughout the whole brain in various regions, creating many contributing factors and variables.

 What we do know is that through the act of exercise, our body can affect these variables positively.
 Even simply learning to breathe correctly can help to balance our brain’s chemical and electrical environments.
 This a VERY EFFECTIVE tool for everyone, attention deficits or not.